 - Most of the organisations’ way of working of today are not following our set of principles, meaning it is very hard for a new implementation of Collaboration Software to claim another more efficient and effective way of working than the standard ones for today’s companies.

 - The Collaboration Software follows the rules of a popular framework and/or methods with inherit non-collaborative sub-optimising properties, which will make the organisation decrease its efficiency.
 An example is the current transformation wave on-going, turning silo companies into Agile companies.
-The sub-optimisation done in the traditional silo organisations are turned to another sub-optimisation when Agile is introduced, or in worst case the latter one is added as another separate flow (IT) as input to the former one (business), see this blog post.
-Banks, government institutions and insurance companies are unfortunately often get this setup, especially when implementing larger scaling frameworks that are prescriptive.
+The sub-optimisation done in the traditional silo organisations are turned to another sub-optimisation when Agile is introduced, especially at scale, or in worst case the latter one is added as another separate flow (IT) as input to the former one (business), see this blog post.
+Banks, government institutions and insurance companies are unfortunately often end up with this setup, especially when implementing larger scaling frameworks that are prescriptive.

 But, for both cases above, we now have our set of principles, so we know what to do in order to make our organisation flourish.